 That's right; every time you have an interaction with one of your salespeople, it’s an opportunity to coach, teach, or provide feedback.
 There is a big difference between coaching and telling.

 Sales leaders are notorious for telling a salesperson what they SHOULD do, or what questions they SHOULD ask, or how they SHOULD answer a call.
 Should is a bad word.
-According to Psychology Today, one study proved that using the word should increases a feeling of guilt and creates anxiety.
+According to Psychology Today, one study proved that using the word should increase a feeling of guilt and creates anxiety.

 Try opening a dialogue with your salespeople when they come to you seeking your input.
 Get them to think about what they are asking.
 Probe their mind.
 Ask questions like why they would choose to answer this way over another.
 Try and get them to reach their own conclusion.
 This is how they learn and get better; not just by following whatever direction you give them.
 If you need more insight on how to give good feedback, check out our blog on "Effective Feedback."

 Help your team stay focused.
 It would be best to meet every week for your 1-on-1s and go over their commitments from the prior week – we label them the “Most Important Things” (MIT's).
 The more you do that, the more likely your salespeople will get the tasks done and meet their goals.